-A: Excellent work submitted, evidence of outstanding ability to synthesize and use course knowledge, consistent evidence of creativity and originality, insightful contributions in class, consistent demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction.

-B: Good work submitted, evidence of substantial ability to analyze and use course knowledge, evidence of creativity and originality, thoughtful contributions in class, demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction.

-C: Acceptable work submitted, evidence of adequate ability to analyze and use course knowledge, appropriate contributions in class, attempts at integration and critique, regular class attendance, and respectful interaction.
+- A: Excellent work submitted, evidence of outstanding ability to synthesize and use course knowledge, consistent evidence of creativity and originality, insightful contributions in class, consistent demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction. - B: Good work submitted, evidence of substantial ability to analyze and use course knowledge, evidence of creativity and originality, thoughtful contributions in class, demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction. - C: Acceptable work submitted, evidence of adequate ability to analyze and use course knowledge, appropriate contributions in class, attempts at integration and critique, regular class attendance, and respectful interaction.
 A grade of C represents satisfactory performance.
-Students are required to hold a cumulative grade point average of 2.0 or higher (C average) to graduate with a degree from Bethel.

-D: Poor work submitted, little evidence of ability to analyze and use course knowledge, inconsistent evidence of mastery of course content, few contributions in class, no attempts at integration and critique, inconsistent class attendance, and respectful interaction.

-F: Inadequate work submitted, insufficient evidence of ability to analyze and use course knowledge, inappropriate and/or disrespectful contributions in class, poor class attendance, or failure to complete course requirements.
+Students are required to hold a cumulative grade point average of 2.0 or higher (C average) to graduate with a degree from Bethel. - D: Poor work submitted, little evidence of ability to analyze and use course knowledge, inconsistent evidence of mastery of course content, few contributions in class, no attempts at integration and critique, inconsistent class attendance, and respectful interaction. - F: Inadequate work submitted, insufficient evidence of ability to analyze and use course knowledge, inappropriate and/or disrespectful contributions in class, poor class attendance, or failure to complete course requirements.
 The grade of F may be superseded by a second grade when the student retakes the course.
-The first F remains on the transcript but is removed from computation of the grade point average.
+The first F remains on the transcript but is removed from computation of the grade point average. - AU: Audit See the Auditing Courses section of this catalog for requirements.

-AU: The grade AU is given when a student audits a course.
-Auditors are required to meet the attendance and participation (when feasible) requirements set by the instructor (see Auditing Courses).
 Students who do not meet the requirements will be graded WZ.

-I or IN: Incomplete (See Incomplete regulation for details.)
+I or IN: Incomplete See the Incomplete section of this catalog for details.